-The tower consist of 18 stories with different programs.
-The official hight is 85,4 meters.
+The tower consists of 18 stories with different programs.
+The official height is 85,4 meters.
 Ani is recognized by the CTBU as the world tallest timber building.
 With a footprint of only 17m in width and 37,5m in length, each floor is about 640 m2.
 The total program for the tower Is about 10 500m2 with an additional 4 900m2 public bath.

-The second story is reserved for meeting rooms and technical facilities.
+The second story is reserved for rentable meeting rooms and technical facilities.

 Two apartments on the 17th floor together with an event room, used for weddings, celebrations and larger conferences.

-On the top floor there is one penthouse apartment and a public and private terrace.
+On the top floor there is one penthouse apartment and a public viewing terrace.